FmJarecki/vids_downloader/README.md

-A simple app to download and trim YouTube videos using Python and Moviepy.
+A simple app to download and trim YouTube or Twitter videos using Python and Moviepy.